-In December 1996, the board of directors approved the adoption of a Stockholder Rights Plan (the Rights Plan).
-The Rights Plan was subsequently amended on December 31, 2001 to increase the purchase price of a share of Series A Junior Participating Preferred Stock and to extend the expiration date of the Rights Plan.
-The Rights Plan provides for the distribution of a preferred stock purchase right (Right) as a dividend for each outstanding share of the Company's common stock.
-This Right entitles stockholders to acquire stock in the Company or in an acquirer of the Company at a discounted price in the event that a person or group acquires 20% or more of the Company's outstanding voting stock or announces a tender or exchange offer that would result in ownership of 20% or more of the Company's stock.
-Each right entitles the registered holder to purchase from the Company 1/100th of a share of Series A Junior Participating Preferred Stock, par value \$0.001 per share at a price of \$300 per 1/100th of a preferred share, subject to adjustment.
-The Rights may only be exercised on the occurrence of certain events related to a hostile takeover of the Company as described above.
-In any event, the Rights will expire on December 31, 2011.
-The Rights may be redeemed by the Company at \$0.01 per right at any time prior to expiration or the occurrence of an event triggering exercise.
-At December 31, 2010, the Rights were not exercisable.
+In December 1996, the Company's board of directors approved the adoption of a Stockholder Rights Plan (the Rights Plan).
+The Rights Plan provided for the distribution of a preferred stock purchase right (Right) as a dividend for each outstanding share of the Company's common stock.
+This Right entitled stockholders to acquire stock in the Company or in an acquirer of the Company at a discounted price in the event that a person or group acquired 20% or more of the Company's stock or announces a tender or exchange offer that would result in ownership of 20% or more of the Company's stock.
+The Rights expired on December 31, 2011.